Elon Musk, DOGE, and the Five-Bullet Email: How GWES Became a Federal Workforce Loyalty Test

 It allows OPM and authorized officials to send mass emails, keeping the workforce informed on policies, initiatives, and administrative matters.

-DOGE tried to repurpose GWES as a performance evaluation tool, a move that left many confused.
+DOGE and Musk tried to repurpose that channel as a performance-pressure tool, a move that left many confused.

 GWES was never designed for individualized productivity tracking, and its sudden use for that purpose blurs the line between routine messaging and workplace surveillance.

-It should be used to disseminate information ; not as as a tool to pressure employees into proving their worth — or risk being labeled dead weight.
+It should be used to disseminate information, not as a tool to pressure employees into proving their worth or risk being labeled dead weight.

 Musk’s ‘What Did You Get Done?’
 Tactic: From Twitter to the Federal Government